-Bob Fischer, our principal consultant, has been designing controls, managing technical departments and solving reliability problems for over 40 years.
-He has developed an enormous body of interdisciplinary knowledge and practical experience in construction, plant engineering and maintenance.
+Bob Fischer, our principal consultant, is a physicist and electrical engineer.
+He has been designing controls, managing technical departments and solving reliability problems for over 40 years.
+Bob's unique education and diverse work experience have combined to develop an enormous body of interdisciplinary skills.
+He has a history of hands-on accomplishments in construction, education, plant engineering and maintenance.
 His job responsibilities have included:

 - Electrical & Instrumentation Manager, Vibration Analyst, Reliability Engineer, Water and Wastewater Treatment Supervisor and Maintenance Manager for the country’s largest activated carbon manufacturer.